-Students enrolled in pre-K or kindergarten are required to attend school.
+Students enrolled in prekindergarten or kindergarten are required to attend school.

-State law requires attendance in an accelerated reading instruction program when kindergarten, 1st grade, or 2nd grade students are assigned to such a program.
+State law requires attendance in an accelerated reading instruction program when kindergarten, first grade, or second grade students are assigned to such a program.
 Parents will be notified in writing if their child is assigned to an accelerated reading instruction program as a result of a diagnostic reading instrument.